PatientSim: A Persona-Driven Simulator for Realistic Doctor-Patient Interactions: Human evaluation

 \subsection{Clinician recruitment for evaluation}

-To evaluate the quality of our patient simulator, we recruited four general practitioners, through Ingedata\footnote{\url{https://www.ingedata.ai/}}, an AI data annotation company.
-Two individuals have 4 years and two individuals have 6 years of clinical experience post-physician licensure.
-The latter two also hold nursing licenses, with 13 and 17 years of nursing experience, respectively.
-They are fluent in English and have ED experience, three for 3 years, one for 1 year.
-All four clinicians have received PhysioNet credentials.
+To evaluate the quality of our patient simulator, we recruited four general practitioners through Ingedata\footnote{\url{https://www.ingedata.ai/}}, an AI data annotation company that serves as an intermediary between clinicians and research teams.
 We paid a total of €2,500 for 45 hours of evaluation work conducted by the four general practitioners.
+Two of them are licensed physicians with four years of clinical experience.
+The other two are also licensed physicians with six years of clinical experience and additionally hold nursing licenses, with 13 and 17 years of prior nursing practice, respectively.
+All four are fluent in English and have emergency department (ED) experience, three with three years and one with one year. have received PhysioNet credentials and are affiliated with different hospitals or medical institutions, contributing to a wider range of clinical perspectives and helping to mitigate potential institutional bias.